Creating website traffic growth

 Given a constant environment, website traffic will remain unchanged unless you take action.
-Looking at stats for 1000s of sites over the years has taught us a lot about visitor traffic.
-Change creates growth.
+Looking at stats for thousands of sites over the years has taught us a lot about visitor traffic.
+The key point to remember with respect to website traffic is: Change creates growth .

 The opentracker law of website traffic: